5. Ability to Build Relationships

 Even when they aren’t feeling confident, franchise business owners should project confidence in their business and the product or service they provide.
 If you don’t believe in your business, then nobody will.
 You can gauge if your candidate is confident if they ask questions and present themselves in a professional, knowledge manner.

 Business owners will always make mistakes, but it’s how they react that makes a difference.
-If a candidate has perseverance and doesn’t let failures stop him, he could be ready for franchise ownership.
+If a franchise candidate has perseverance and doesn’t let failures stop him, he could be ready for franchise ownership.
 Ask candidates about their struggles in life and in work to get a better sense of how they handle difficulties.

-Is Your Candidate Ready for Franchise Ownership?
+Is Your Franchise Candidate Ready for Business Ownership?